Armenia continues to target Azerbaijani cities in missile strikes

 "I call on the residents of these cities to immediately leave," Harutyunyan said in a post on Facebook.

-On Sunday, Armenia hit the Khizi-Absheron region near Azerbaijan’s capital Baku with mid-range missiles.
+On Sunday, Armenia also hit the Khizi-Absheron region near Azerbaijan’s capital Baku with midrange missiles.

+Azerbaijan's second-biggest city, Ganja, came under heavy missile attacks by Armenian forces leading to the death of an Azerbaijani civilian while four others were wounded.

+In statements posted on its website on Sunday, Azerbaijan's Defense Ministry said Ganja, a city in the country's west, and several other civilian areas were under fire from rockets and shelling.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.